Confined Space Program

 Note: An entry supervisor also may serve as an attendant, or as an authorized entrant, as long as that person is trained and equipped to do so.
 The duties of entry supervisor may be passed from one individual to another during the course of an entry.

-Personnel entering confined spaces must only do so after receiving appropriate training.
+Personnel entering confined spaces may only do so after receiving appropriate training.

 Authorized entrants must:

 - Know the hazards that may be faced during entry, including information on the mode, signs or symptoms, and consequences of the exposure.